 For the first time, Motus is giving researchers the opportunity to track small, migratory animals like songbirds, shorebirds, bats and even migratory insects like monarch butterflies and dragonflies, all of which are too small for standard satellite telemetry.
 It is rapidly opening a revolutionary window into the travels and lives of these animals— and providing critical information to help preserve them.
 For example, the system provides detailed location information and helps pinpoint which places are most critical for their survival and for land conservation.

-In just a few years, the Motus receiver network has grown to more than 325 towers, from the Canadian Arctic to southern South America (and expanding now to the Caribbean and Europe).
+In just a few years, the Motus receiver network has grown to more than 550 towers, from the Canadian Arctic to southern South America (and expanding now to the Caribbean and Europe).
 It has allowed scientists to tag thrushes in Colombia and track their migration across the Gulf of Mexico and North America, including one bird that flew to Indiana in just three days.
 Other researchers have shown that migratory tree bats cross Lake Erie—and thus may be at risk from offshore wind development.
 Still other teams have used Motus to discover critical, previously unrecognized stopover sites on James Bay in Canada for red knots, a federally threatened shorebird species.
 As rapidly as the Motus network has grown, there remain some significant gaps.
-Even in the Northeast, where the tower density is highest, the coverage is primarily coastal, and there are almost no receiver stations along the Appalachian Mountain system, one of the great migratory corridors in the world.

-That is why Willistown Conservation Trust—in collaboration with the Ned Smith Center for Nature and Art in Dauphin County, and Project Owlnet—formed the Northeast Motus Collaboration last year.
+That is why Willistown Conservation Trust—in collaboration with the Ned Smith Center for Nature and Art in Dauphin County, and Project Owlnet—formed the Northeast Motus Collaboration.
 Our team aims to fill geographic gaps in the Motus network by deploying arrays of receiver towers at inland locations from Pennsylvania through interior New England.

 With a combination of funding from private donors and a $54,000 grant from the Pennsylvania Department of Conservation and Natural Resources, we erected 21 receiver towers in the summer of 2017 across the state, from southeastern Pennsylvania to Lake Erie.
 That picket line is the first state-wide Motus array and is intercepting tagged migrants crossing the state along the mountain system.